Kim Yo-han: 2021–present: Solo activities

 On January 10, 2022, Kim released his first solo mini album Illusion, with the title track "Dessert".

-In February of 2022, Vanity Teen editor Aedan Juvet revealed Kim's debut magazine cover, making him the magazine's first K-pop artist to receive a digital cover feature.
+In February 2022, Vanity Teen editor Aedan Juvet revealed Kim's debut magazine cover, making him the magazine's first K-pop artist to receive a digital cover feature.

-In February 2023, Kim is scheduled to release "Let's Love" with Chuu, which is part of Project Restless and will be released on February 23.
+On February 23, 2023, Kim released "Let's Love" with Chuu, which is part of Project Restless.